jmrr/localisation-from-visual-paths/README.md

 * datasetDir: The root path of the RSM dataset
 * corridors: Corridors to run [1:6] (RSM v6.0)
 * passes: Passes to run [1:10] (RSM v6.0)
+* trainingSet: training set to use for dictionary construction
 * frameDir: Folder name where all the frames have been extracted.
 * descrDir
 * descriptor: Type of descriptors to be calculated.
 To choose from